valeryan/vscode-phpsab/README.md

 When in single file mode:

 - The global user settings are used instead of workspace settings.
--   The `autoRulesetSearch` setting is ignored, and will essentially act as if it was set to `false` (and just return the file path as set in `standard`).
+- The `phpsab.autoRulesetSearch` setting is ignored, and will essentially act as if it was set to `false` (and just return the value as set in `phpsab.standard`).

 A global composer setup is required:

--   The `executablePathCS` and `executablePathCBF` settings **must** be set to the full absolute path of phpcs and phpcbf respectively, _OR_ set them to empty strings to allow the extension to automatically find the global composer installation and resolve the paths to the globally installed phpcs/phpcbf.
+- The `phpsab.executablePathCS` and `phpsab.executablePathCBF` settings **must** be set to the full absolute path of phpcs and phpcbf respectively, _OR_ set them to empty strings to allow the extension to automatically find the global composer installation and resolve the paths to the globally installed phpcs/phpcbf.

 - If the `phpsab.standard` setting is used for a ruleset file then it **must** be the full absolute path.

 ## Linter Installation